algorithm-visualizer/tracers.java/README.md

 # tracers.java

-> `tracers.java` is a visualization library for Java.

-This repository is part of the project [Algorithm Visualizer](https://github.com/algorithm-visualizer).
+> This repository is part of the project [Algorithm Visualizer](https://github.com/algorithm-visualizer).

+`tracers.java` is a visualization library for Java.
+You can use it on [algorithm-visualizer.org](https://algorithm-visualizer.org/) or locally on your machine.

 ## Installation